baichenjing/Student-Identity-Classifier/README.md

   * year_range: ime range from the first to the last publication.
     * *year_range = year of latest publication - year of earlist publication + 1*

+*This project is based on data aquired from [Aminer](https://www.aminer.cn), a platform providing comprehensive search and mining services for researcher social networks.*

 ## Usage

 ```